Widener University: 19th century

+20th century

 From 1892 to 1966, the school was known as Pennsylvania Military College (PMC) and was under the direction of General Charles Hyatt.
 PMC was once one of the nation's senior military colleges.
 In 1869, Pennsylvania Military College was the first school to have a U.S. Army detail stationed at the school and to receive federal arms for training.
 In 1904, the school was recognized on the first list of distinguished institutions published by the U.S. War Department.
 In 1923, "American March King" John Philip Sousa wrote and dedicated "The Dauntless Battalion" march to PMC's President (Colonel Charles E. Hyatt), the faculty and the cadets of PMC.
 Sousa had been presented with an honorary doctor of music degree by the college in 1920, and he was impressed by the cadet cavalry horsemen.

 In 1966, the school changed its name again to PMC Colleges, which incorporated Pennsylvania Military College as well as Penn Morton College, which had a non-military, co-educational curriculum.
 The school expanded the Chester campus from 25 acres to 90 acres.
 Graduate programs were introduced in 1966, and female students were first enrolled in 1967.

 In 1972, the institution was renamed Widener College to honor the memory of Eleanor Elkins Widener, the maternal grandmother of Fitz Eugene Dixon Jr., a generous supporter of the organization over four decades and a member of the prominent Widener family of Philadelphia.
 The Corps of Cadets disbanded, although an Army ROTC program was retained.
 The Widener University School of Law was acquired in 1975, which was split in 2015 to become two separate law schools: one on the Delaware campus and another in Harrisburg – Widener University Commonwealth Law School.
 In recognition of its comprehensive offerings, Widener College became Widener University in 1979.
 Today, Widener is a four-campus university offering more than 80 programs of study.